 Vaginal Yeast Infections

 Yeast infections in the vaginal area are common among women, though men can sometimes develop a similar condition known as genital candidiasis.
-Risk factors include diabetes, a weakened immune system, pregnancy, obesity, birth control, corticosteroid medications,, and antibiotics usage over an extended period of time.
+Risk factors include diabetes, a weakened immune system, pregnancy, obesity, birth control, corticosteroid medications, and antibiotic usage over an extended period of time.

 Women can do several things to reduce the risk of developing a yeast infection: